SaiPrakash1997/cs5293sp22-project3/README.md

 * I am using make_union module from sklearn.pipeline library to unionize two different vectorizers called CountVectorizer and TfidfVectorizer.

-* I am using joblib library to save the machine learning model because there is no need to dynamically add the features to model at the time of processing.
+* I am first doing fit_transform on normalized training and validation sentences and converting them to features.
+Then applied transform method on testing data and converted them to features.

-* I am loading the ML model which was saved using joblib.load(fileName) method and calculating the precision_score, recall_score, and f1_score.
+* Used fit method to fit the training and validation features and names labels to the ML model.
+Then by passing testing data to predict method, I am predicting the labels for the test data.

-* Finally, returning the these parameters as output to the predictor method to print and display them to user.
+* Finally, returning the precision_score, recall_score, and f1_score as variables as output to the predictor method to print and display them to user.

 ### Test cases